-As we will come to later most experience’s can be done either day or night.
+As we will come to later most of the experiences can be done either day or night.
 And really we still don’t know which we prefer.
-They are both incredible and both unique.
-Do you see the dramatic skyline in all it’s sunlit glory or do you want to see it sparkling at night like a scene from a sci-fi movie?
+They are both incredible and unique.
+Do you see the dramatic skyline in all its sunlit glory or do you want to see it sparkling at night like a scene from a sci-fi movie?
 We find it very hard to choose.
 The AM/PM experience solves this issue.
-It gives you two trips to the top one during the day one at night.
+It gives you two trips to the top, one during the day, one at night.
 Perfect.

 The Empire State Building Experience is also included in a number of other New York City Passes to help save you money while visiting Read our comparison here for which pass will suit you best.

 The first job is to head to the main entrance.
-You will be bombarded with touts offering you reduced price tickets to the top.
+You will be bombarded with touts offering you reduced-price tickets to the top.
 As you have wisely pre-bought your tickets (or are using a Pass) you don’t need to consider their scams.
 However, should it have slipped your mind, don’t buy tickets from street scalpers, wait until you are inside the building and buy direct from the source?

 We find the Lift Queue the only real Queue on the way to the top.
 But it’s not normally too horrific 15minutes is really the max you should ever have to wait as the pre-queues have filtered the traffic out by now.
 Normally a lot less.
 You then enter the lift where a bellhop will ride with you to the 82nd Floor.
-This is the main lift and you will be travelling a long way up in a very short time.
+This is the main lift and you will be traveling a long way up in a very short time.
 The speed of the lift is quite incredible.
-However, for anyone afraid of lifts it doesn’t in anyway feel any different to a normal slower lift, in fact, it’s quite sedate.
+However, for anyone afraid of lifts it doesn’t in any way feel any different from a normal slower lift, in fact, it’s quite sedate.
 Apart from the Floor numbers whizzing by and the fact you are so high up when it’s done you really wouldn’t know there was anything special going on at all.

 Finally, you head for the lift to the 86th floor’s main deck.
-As you emerge you enter the indoor area which is frankly dull an uninspired.
+As you emerge you enter the indoor area which is frankly dull and uninspired.
 Head straight outside to the observation deck for views that will blow you away.
 Whatever time of day the vista over the island of Manhatten is genuinely breathtaking.
 We are big nature lovers and love a fantastic natural landscape.
 This could not be further from that but the sheer magnitude of what man has constructed here is beyond description.
-Even Photo’s don’t come close to portraying the vastness of never-ending concrete.
+Even photos don’t come close to portraying the vastness of the never-ending towering concrete.